 Once a painfully manual process, today many pest companies have realized the value of an automated route planning engine.
 Route optimization tools are not meant to replace humans, who often hold valuable domain knowledge and local expertise, but rather to cut out the most tedious and complex aspects of routing so employees can make the best use of their time.

 A small but growing percentage of pest control companies are exploring the use of drones.
 Georgia-based Inspect-All Services, known in the industry as a technology trailblazer, was one of the first companies in the nation to provide professional drone home inspections.
-Brian Lunsford, Co-owner & President of Inspect-All, notes that there was significant up-front preparation before they provided their first paid drone inspection.
+Brian Lunsford, Co-owner & President of Inspect-All, note that there was significant up-front preparation before they provided their first paid drone inspection.

 “We purchased our first drone in late 2015 and began the process with the government of becoming legally allowed to fly it for commercial use.
 In 2016, we performed our first paid drone inspection after months of testing.
 Most importantly, we wanted to make sure our flight operators could safely fly our drones and provide our customers with substantial value, while at the same time being mindful of privacy concerns.”